Skip to contents

 Local setup

-2. Run checklist::setup_package().
+Run checklist::setup_package().
 This will add and/or modify files.
+Depending on the existing files and their information, the function will ask you several questions to set up the package correctly.
+They are similar to the questions asked when creating a new package.
 Inspect the modified files, especially if you are updating to a new checklist version and made some tweaks in the past.

 • Require status checks to pass before merging